NicholasDiRienzo/data_mining/README.md

-# data_mining
+# ISTA 321 - Data Mining Textbook

-Content for ISTA 321 textbook
+Repo for the lessons and data associated with ISTA 321 - Data Mining and Discovery.